Metrization and Simulation of Controlled Hybrid Systems: Examples

 Assuming that the forcing $u$ is continuous (an assumption that is violated by many control schemes such as ones generated via optimal control) a convergent numerical simulation scheme, which we call the PS Method, to determine the position of a mechanical system with unilateral constraints was proposed in~\cite{PaoliSchatzman2003ii}.
-Fixing a step--size $\stepsymbol > 0$, their approach is a two--step method that for a set of time instances, $\set{t_k}_{k \in \N}$, computes a set of positions, $z_{\text{PS}}\colon \set{t_k}_{k \in \N} \to \R$, by:
+Given a step--size $\stepsymbol > 0$ and $t_k = t_0 + h\,k$ for each $k \in \N$, their approach is a two--step method that computes a set of positions, $z_{\text{PS}}\colon \set{t_k}_{k \in \N} \to \R$, by $z_{\text{PS}}(t_0) = x_0$ and: